RecastAI/blogpost-bot-introduction-developers/README.md

 # Blog Post sample code - Bot: Introduction to developers

-This repository contains sample explains in the article on https://blog.recast.ai
+This repository contains sample code of the article on https://blog.recast.ai

 ## Requirements